davidly/a1/README.md

       - 21 bytes for memory-mapped I/O to the keyboard and display at address 0xd000
       - 4k Woz BASIC at address 0xe000
       - 256 bytes of Woz Monitor at address 0xff00
+  - CP/M doesn't understand folders, so you need to copy ctype.h, stdio.h, m.lib, and c.lib to the a1 folder for Aztec C and similar files for HI-TECH C.
   - If a HEX file is specified on the command line, it's loaded prior to the start of emulation
   - If a -l:file input file is specified, it's fed to keyboard input after the start of emulation
   - The -l:file input file can contain control characters including ^c to terminate execution once an app is complete